Chiness drama Legend of The Female General plot summary ending review

 Legend of The Female General plot summary

-Chapter 1: Life Behind the Mask and Betrayal
+Chapter 1: A Life Behind a Mask and Betrayal

-Since childhood, Hua Yan has lived disguised as a man under the false name “Hua Ruofei,” growing from an unknown soldier into the legendary “General Feihong.”
-Yet no one in the world knows her true identity…
+Since childhood, Hua An has lived disguised as a man under the alias “Hua Yebi,” rising from an obscure soldier to the legendary “Feihong General.”
+However, the world remains unaware of her true identity.

 Chapter 2: Entering the Military Camp